Executables

 supplant any cached daemon-specific configuration for

-this identifier.
+this store+alias.

 -a, --appconfig APPCONFIG